Brockton, MA Workers’ Compensation Lawyer

 Temporary partial Incapacity Benefits

-Temporary partial incapacity benefits may be in order if you can still work but in a lesser capacity.
+Temporary partial incapacity benefits might be in order if you can still work but in a lesser capacity.
 For example, you might only be able to work part-time or in a less demanding position after your injuries.
-You may be paid 75% of your temporary total benefits, so somewhat less than 60% of your gross average weekly income.
+You might be paid 75% of your temporary total benefits, so somewhat less than 60% of your gross average weekly income.
 You can receive benefits for up to 260 weeks.

 Permanent and Total Incapacity Benefits